 Para 5.7 Employment Code

 ‘Unfavourable treatment’ is very wide, but there are borderline areas which will need to be clarified by the courts:

-Trustees of Swansea University Pension & Assurance Scheme v Williams, EAT, 2015
+Trustees of Swansea University Pension & Assurance Scheme v Williams, Supreme Court, 2018

 S.15 Equality Act 2010 aims to restore the position to roughly what is was thought to be before 2008, namely the position under Clark v.
 Novacold before it was overruled by LB Lewisham v Malcolm.
 See below Background.

 For s.15 to apply, the ‘unfavourable treatment’ must be ‘because of something arising in consequence of’ the disability.

 The EAT has said that tribunals must apply this wording – it is not enough just to ask whether there is a connection between the disability and the unfavourable treatment.
 Tribunals should identify the ‘something’.
 The unfavourable treatment should be because of that ‘something’, and the ‘something’ must arise in consequence of the disability.
 So two causal connections are required (Basildon & Thurrock NHS Foundation Trust v Weerasinghe (bailii.org) EAT, 2015.
 However, this does not detract from the fact that the scope of the wording is wide, as shown by the cases below.

 The reason for the unfavourable treatment must be something arising ‘in consequence of’ the disability.
 Cases so far indicate this will be interpreted widely.
 There main be a chain of causal links rather than something simple: